Sampling Electronic Fock States using Determinant Quantum Monte Carlo: Methods

 In the canonical ensemble, where the particle number is fixed, the Fock-state is updated by randomly swapping a particle at site $i$ with a hole at site $j$, as shown in Fig.\,\ref{fig:FRSschematic}\textbf{a}.
 The acceptance ratio for such a swap is given as

 Upon acceptance of the swap, $\ket{\eta}$ and $M_{\ket{\eta}}$ are updated by successively imposing single-site $\eta$-flips [i.e.~Eq.~\eqref{eq: eta rank-1 update}] at the sites of $i$ and $j$.

-The complexity of widely used canonical DQMC algorithms\,\cite{ormand1994demonstration, rombouts1998accurate, gilbreth2015stabilizing}, which scan additional (imaginary) chemical potentials to derive canonical ensemble properties from the grand-canonical ensemble, scales as $\order{\beta N_m^4}$ for observables beyond two-point correlations.
-In contrast, the complexity of canonical-ensemble FDQMC remains $\order{\beta N_m^3}$.
+The complexity of widely used canonical DQMC algorithms\,\cite{ormand1994demonstration, rombouts1998accurate, gilbreth2015stabilizing}, which derive canonical ensemble properties by projecting from the grand-canonical ensemble using a Fourier projector, scales as $\order{\beta N_m^4}$ for observables beyond two-point correlations.
+In contrast, FDQMC avoids this additional overhead by directly sampling the canonical ensemble, keeping the complexity at $\order{\beta N_m^3}$.
 Meanwhile, truncation algorithms are applicable to FDQMC to further reduce the complexity of simulating dilute fermionic systems\,\cite{gilbreth2021reducing}.